Claudia Riera

-Claudia Riera or Clàudia Riera i Bertran (born 1 January 1996) is an Andorran actress.
-She has appeared in Catalan plays, a film and in TV series.
+Claudia Riera or Clàudia Riera i Bertran (born 1995) is an Andorran actress.
+She has appeared in Catalan plays as well as in cinema and TV series.

 Early life

 Riera was born in Andorra in 1996.
-She was trained and educated in Barcelona at the Institut del Teatre.
-During her training, she opted to follow her talents and concentrate on plays rather than musicals.
-One of her teachers was Raimon Molins and he offered her the part of a robot in a Catalan play titled Alba (or the garden of delights) that he was directing.
-Montse Guallar was one of the leads.
-She had to shave her head, but it marked her move from student to actress.
-She took a break from her studies to concentrate on the part. with the expectation that she can complete her studies later.
+She was trained and educated at the Institut del Teatre in Barcelona.
+During her studies, Riera opted to follow her talents and focused on theatre plays rather than musicals.
+One of her offered Riera the role of a robot in a Catalan play titled Alba (or the Garden of Delights) that he was directing.
+She subsequently decided to professionally pursue a career in acting and took a break from her studies to fully dedicate herself to her role in the play.

 Career

-Early work was appearing as one of the hockey players in the TV3 series 'Les de l'hoquei'.
-The programme had come about as the result of a partnership with a university.
-The series told the story of a struggling women's hockey team's story.
-It was aimed at feminist teenagers and contemporary issues.
+Riera's early work involved roles as a hockey player in the TV3 series, which she got through a partnership with her university.
+The series narrated the story of a struggling women's hockey team that aimed at feminist teenagers and treated contemporary social issues.

-Her appearance in the 2020 Catalan film The Offering (es:L'Ofrena) was described as "magnetic".

-In 2020, she appeared as Triana, "the hacker" one of the two new faces on the fifth and final TV series of Vis a Vis.
+Her appearance in the 2020 Catalan film The Offering was described by critics as "magnetic".
+That same year she worked in the fifth and final season of the TV series Vis a vis.

-The black comedy film The Coffee Table was released in 2022.
-Riera was cast by the director Caye Casas in one of the main parts.
-From 2021 to 2023, she played Inés/Alicia who was a main cast member of the 22 episode TV mystery series for Amazon called The Boarding School: Las Cumbres.
-It was shot in a monastery in Navarra.
-The series about troublesome students was a reboot of a series that had been on another channel.
-In 2023, she was cast as Mai García Roselló in the TV3 teen drama Jo mai mai, which premiered in January 2024.
+Riera was cast for the black comedy film The Coffee Table in 2022 portrays one of the main characters.
+Between 2021 and 2023, she played a main cast role in the 22-episode Amazon TV mystery series The Boarding School: Las Cumbres.
+The series was shot at a monastery in Navarra and was produced as a reboot from another channel.
+In 2023, Riera was cast for the TV3 teen drama Jo mai mai, which premiered in January 2024.